AaronKutch/specialized-div-rem/README.md

 - Other algorithms could be included
 - The algorithm could be extended to allow for faster 128 bit division on 32 bit hardware division capable computers, and more.
+- Every feature added multiplies the number of functions that must be supplied, so maybe it makes more sense to make only the macros public so that users make only the functions they need.
 - The algorithm is actually 3 different algorithms for different sized dividends that could be split up into their own specialized functions.
-- Every feature added multiplies the number of functions that must be supplied, so maybe it makes more sense to make only the macros public so that users make only the functions they need.
+Note: after inspecting assembly used in practice, it seems that the compiler likes to inline the division function with the right branches and returns, so the advantages would be minimal.

 ## Benchmarks